What is a process technician?

-There are 9 units in BioWork, as well as sessions to help you search for a job.
+There are nine units in BioWork, as well as sessions to help you search for a job.
 About 25% of the class takes place in the lab.
 The following objectives will be covered in the course.

-- Unit 1: Your New Job is an orientation to the process-manufacturing industries.
+- Your New Job is an orientation to the process-manufacturing industries.

-- Unit 2: Working Safely covers basic safety attitudes and approaches.
+- Working Safely covers basic safety attitudes and approaches.

-- Unit 3: Building Quality into the Product emphasizes the importance of making quality products.
+- Building Quality into the Product emphasizes the importance of making quality products.

-- Unit 4: Measuring Process Variables provides an introduction to the metric system and the measurement of variables critical to controlling processes.
+- Measuring Process Variables provides an introduction to the metric system and the measurement of variables critical to controlling processes.

-- Unit 5: Transforming Matter covers a review of the basic chemistry needed by process technicians.
+- Transforming Matter covers a review of the basic chemistry needed by process technicians.

-- Unit 7: Controlling the Process covers the basic principles of process control systems.
+- Controlling the Process covers the basic principles of process control systems.

-- Unit 8: Maintaining Sterile Processes introduces the basics of mircoorganisms, contamination, and the concept of working in aseptic manufacturing environments.
+- Maintaining Sterile Processes introduces the basics of mircoorganisms, contamination and the concept of working in aseptic manufacturing environments.

-- Unit 9: Growing Living Cells covers bioprocess manufacturing principles and operations.
+- Growing Living Cells covers bioprocess manufacturing principles and operations.

-- Unit 10: Job seeking skills including resume development, searching for jobs, and interview practice
+- Job-seeking skills, including resume development, searching for jobs and interview practice

 - An awareness of the importance of safety, both for the workers and product